-O3.8.4 It is an objective of the Council to;

-- a) Co-operate with Bus Eireann and private operators in ensuring an adequate bus service in the town and in the provision of adequate and safe bus stops and shelters at appropriate locations, - b) Ensure where possible all public transport is accessible to the disabled. - c) promote the development of a local public transport network linking the towns and villages of County Kildare. - d) The location of all bus stops and shelters shall have regard to the O'Neill street plan, as commissioned by Kildare County Council.
+- O3.8.4 It is an objective of the Council to; - a) Co-operate with Bus Eireann, larnrod Eireann and private bus operators in ensuring an adequate bus service and rail in the town and in the provision of bus stops at appropriate locations, - b) Ensure where possible all public transport is accessible to the disabled. - c) promote the development of a local public transport network linking the towns and villages of County Kildare.